Battle of Beroia: Battle

 The Byzantine emperor gathered his forces near Constantinople and set out to meet the Pecheneg army as soon as possible.
 Meanwhile, the Pechenegs had crossed the Haemus Mountains (Balkan Mountains) and encamped near the city of Beroia in Thrace.
 The emperor at first offered the Pecheneg chiefs presents, offering to grant them a treaty that was favourable to their interests.
 The Pechenegs were successfully duped by this deception and were therefore taken by surprise when the Byzantines suddenly launched a major attack on their defensive wagon fort, or laager.
 The Pechenegs fought as waves of horse archers, firing arrows continuously.
 They relied on their laager as a rallying point, depot for arrow resupply, and a point of last defence.
 The battle was hard fought, and John was wounded in the leg by an arrow.
 However, the Byzantines forced the Pechenegs back and penned them in their laager.
 This defence proved effective, and it was not until John led the Varangian Guard, the elite heavy infantry force of the Byzantine emperors, against the wagons that their protection was breached.
-The Varangians, armed with their distinctive Danish axes, hacked their way through the Pecheneg circle of wagons, collapsing the Pecheneg position and causing a general rout in their camp.
+The Varangians, armed with their distinctive Danish axes, hacked their way through the Pecheneg wagon fort, collapsing the Pecheneg position and causing a general rout in their camp.
 The Byzantine victory was complete, and the Pecheneg survivors were taken captive and enlisted into the Byzantine army.